Stellify-Software-Ltd/stellify/README.md

 This repo containes the a fully usable, stable version of the Laravel web application we're using to serve stellisoft.com.
 More specifically, it contains the methods that:

-- Handle routing, accepting requests from the WWW.
+- Handle routing, accepting requests.
 - Fetch data from a database containing Stellify data objects.
 - Parse the data objects.
 - Construct a response to return to the server.